 Instructions

-- Add the eggs, milk, orange juice, and lemon juice.
+- Cake batter: In a large bowl or stand mixer, beat the butter and granulated sugar together until creamy.
+Add the eggs, milk, orange juice, and lemon juice.
 Whisk the mixture again until homogenous and smooth.

 - Add the flour, baking soda, and baking powder and beat slowly until the flour is fully incorporated into the batter.

-- Pour the batter into the Bundt pan and bake for 45 minutes.
+- Bake: Pour the batter into the Bundt pan and bake for 45 minutes.
+Allow the cake to cool while preparing your frosting.

-- In a medium size bowl, beat the cream cheese, powdered sugar, and orange juice until smooth.
+- Frosting: In a medium size bowl, beat the cream cheese, powdered sugar, and orange juice until smooth.
 You can add more orange juice if you would like the frosting to be thinner.
 I prefer a thicker frosting that I can pipe onto the top of the cake.

 - Frost the cake as desired.
 Slice, serve, and enjoy!
+Add additional toppings if desired, see list of ideas in body of the recipe.

 Nutrition